cozy/cozy-emails/README.md

 ## License

-Cozy Emails is developed by Cozy Cloud and distributed under the MIT license.
+Webmail is developed by Cozy Cloud and distributed under the MIT license.

 ## Community